transportkollektiv/feuchtraumabzweigdose/README.md

 * stk forgot the pullup resistors on the BOOT and RESET buttons respectively.
 This can be mitigated through botch wire.
 * stk probably also forgot a pulldown resistor for the interrupt on the MPU9250 breakout header.
 Botch wire, again.
 * as of now, the circuit has no undervoltage protection for the 18650.
 Use protected cells, if possible
+* The voltage divider that is meant to be read by the ADC is 1:10, which brings down the measurable range of values quite a bit.
+Replace R3 with a 1M resistor to bring it down to a simple 1:1 divider
+* The 10k resistor at the MCP73832's `PROG` pin (R2) limits charging current to 100mA.
+Might want to replace this with maybe a 2k resistor (500 mA) or something in between